Satoyoshi syndrome

-Satoyoshi syndrome, also known as Komura-Guerri syndrome, is a rare progressive disorder of presumed autoimmune cause, characterized by painful muscle spasms, alopecia, diarrhea, endocrinopathy with amenorrhoea and secondary skeletal abnormalities.
+Satoyoshi syndrome, also known as Komuragaeri syndrome, is a rare progressive disorder of presumed autoimmune cause, characterized by painful muscle spasms, alopecia, diarrhea, endocrinopathy with amenorrhoea, and secondary skeletal abnormalities.
 The syndrome was first reported in 1967 by Eijiro Satoyoshi and Kaneo Yamada in Tokyo, Japan.
-To this date, fewer than 50 cases worldwide have been reported for the Satoyoshi syndrome.
+To this date, fewer than 50 cases worldwide have been reported for the syndrome.